essam-shahid/Essam_Shahid_Bhatti/README.md

 | 2020-01-01 |     1000 | 950     |     750 |        250 |              0.95 |             0.79 |                0.33 |
 |        ... |      ... |         |     ... |        ... |               ... |              ... |                 ... |

+Solution:

+	Daily_funnel table was created at the start.
+We did all the necessary calculations in the previous steps.
+We already extracted date in the above steps, Since we removed all the duplicates above, there would not be any over reporting.
+Since the values we calculated in the previous task were all integers we had to cast them to real and used the round() function to convert to 2 decimal places.

+	***We have included the NOT Exists clause so there are no duplicates in the final table if job is executed more than once with the same data.***

 ### Task 6: Daily ticket size

 We want to understand which is the distribution of the purchase or ticket size per user daily.
 For that, we consider that all the items purchased by a user during one session belong to the same purchase or ticket.
 We will calculate some basic statistics (min, max and 25th, 50th and 75th percentiles) about the ticket size to estimate it's distribution.

 The output should be a `daily_ticket` table with the following shape: